Nordhorn: Euregium

 The Euregium was actually built for the HSG Nordhorn.
 The name comes from the Euregio.
 The HSG team plays in the first handball Bundesliga.
 The Euregium is also used for other cultural events.
 It lies right near the vocational school and the district sports hall.
 The three halls' proximity to each other makes it possible to stage great tournaments.
 The Euregium has for a few years now been the venue for the Grafschafter Sportgala.

 Eissporthalle

 The Eissporthalle – "Ice Sport Hall" – has wed ice hockey and figure skating into one ice sport club.
 It was built in the mid-1970s.
 In 1984, the band BAP gave a concert there.

 The ice sports club in Nordhorn changed its name several times.
 Until 1999 there was the GEC Nordhorn, which, among other things, played in the hockey Bundesliga, in what was then the second-highest class.
 Thereafter the club called itself EC Euregio Nordhorn 1999 e.
-V. and will play in the coming season (2007–2008) in the Verbandsliga NRW.
-In 2002, the Eissporthalle was renovated from the ground up.
-It is also open to the public for skating.
+V. In 2002, the Eissporthalle was renovated from the ground up.
+Following a heated debate over further renovation work, the Eissporthalle was torn down in November 2024.